 Watch: Artist Series at GIA

 Misoo was born in the Bronx in 1980, but moved back to her parent’s homeland of South Korea when she was a one-year old.
-A short 17 years later, she returned to the US with ambitions to use painting as her mode of emotional communication and story-telling.
+17 years later, she returned to the US with ambitions to use painting as her mode of emotional communication and story-telling.
+Her recent work, The Giant Asian Girls, is the manifestation of Asian women living in the western world who have hurt inside after seeing images of the dehumanizing, fetishized version of themselves, or felt oppressed by the stereotypes of cultural passivity.
+The Giant Asian Girls literally grew out of the intersectionality of racism and sexism that Asian women experience living in America.
 Misoo has exhibited in a number of galleries and museums across America and around the world.
 Misoo was selected as one of the Emerging Artist of New England in 2019 and Vermont Artist to Watch in 2020.
 Misoo currently lives and works in South Burlington, Vermont and can be reached at [email protected]

 Troy Anthony, is a Kentucky-born composer/lyricist, director, and theater-maker based in NYC practicing Black queer joy.
 He has received commissions from The 5th Avenue Theater, The Civilians, Oregon Shakespeare Festival, The Public Theater, The Repertory Theatre of St. Louis, and The Shed.
 He’s enjoyed residencies with Musical Theater Factory (MTF), The O’Neill Theater Center and Village Theater.
 Additionally, he’s presented work at Joe’s Pub, Rattlestick Playwrights Theater, JACK, Prospect Theater Company, the National Alliance of Musical Theater Conference, and 54 Below.
 Troy recently received the Vivace Award from the Bret Adams and Paul Reisch Foundation and is currently an artist-in-residence at The Chelsea Factory.
 As an actor, Troy has been seen in the Public Theater’s Hercules, Twelfth Night and As You Like It, as well as Prospect Theater Company’s Tamar of the River.
 Troy’s work lives at the intersection of art, social justice and community practice.
 In this spirit, he recently founded The Fire Ensemble as a home to develop his work and to share the joy of singing in community.